• Skip to main content

 Case

-As I have already noted, RW used some tweaks here and there to make the piece look more original with a bit longer lugs, a pair of Submariner-style crown guards and differently sculpted bezel.
+As I have already noted, RW used some tweaks here and there to make the piece look more original with a bit longer lugs, a pair of Submariner-style crown guards, and a differently sculpted bezel.
 Here, I must admit that the guy who, um, adapted the design actually did a fairly good job.
-While I am personally not fond of bracelet links that look like they were inflated, they actually look well with the rest of the body making a solid impression.

 Given its size of just over 39 millimeters, the piece sits well even on smaller wrists and its longer crown is more comfortable to operate than that of the Perpetual Day-Date.
 Also, it will possibly look great in case you get tired of the two-tone bracelet and decide to replace it with a nice leather or even NATO strap.